amyhyarnall/SRP_Quagga_ML/README.md

 # SRP_Quagga_ML
-This repository contains data and R code associated with a manuscript.
+This repository contains data and R code associated with an article published in **Ecosphere (2025)**.

 **Title:** Machine learning can refine models of environmental suitability and ecological associations for invasive quagga mussels